tikelespike/nilee/README.md

 The project currently consists of two modules:

 - `core` constitutes the central library containing the game logic, which is then used by the app module
-    - `tikelespike.nilee.core.character` contains the character model, including properties and statistics, modelled as described by the D&D 5e rules.
+    - `tikelespike.nilee.core.character` contains the character model, including properties and statistics, modeled as described by the D&D 5e rules.
     - `tikelespike.nilee.core.data` contains code for accessing the database.
 Currently, persistence is implemented using JPA, and persistent data includes application users as well as most information about their characters.